OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

 ### Project Overview
 ---

-This data analysis project conducted via **Python** is intended to identify undiscovered patterns by exploring some intriguing Nobel Prize winner data.
+This data analysis project is intended to conduct a market analysis **in Python** to assist a fitness studio based in Philippines with:

+- Ident

 <p align="center">
   <img src="https://github.com/OzzyGoylusun/Python.-Identifying-and-Visualising-Nobel-Prize-Winners/blob/main/Nobel_Prize.png"